Dollar gains against euro on Greece worries; kiwi plunges

 The dollar benefited from the jitters over Greece and notched its third straight session of gains against the euro.
 The dollar index, which measures the greenback against a basket of six major currencies, also posted its third straight session of gains.

 The New Zealand dollar posted its biggest one-day decline against the greenback since late 2011 as speculation that the country's central bank could cut rates gathered momentum.
-The New Zealand dollar set a 7-1/2 week low of $0.7337 against the U.S. dollar in U.S. trading.
+The New Zealand dollar set a 7-1/2 week low of $0.7337 against the U.S. dollar in U.S. trading NZD=D4.

 Sterling, meanwhile, hit its highest level of the year against the dollar, at $1.5611, after Prime Minister David Cameron's British election victory last week.